chocolatey/chocolatey-workshop/ReadMe.md

  1. Copy the resulting file up a directory
  1. Call `choco install puppet-agent -s . -y` (this tells Chocolatey to install from the local source location ".", which is current directory in both PowerShell.exe and Cmd.exe)

-### Exercise 4: Create a package with Package Builder (Right Click)
+### Exercise 5: Create a package with Package Builder (Right Click) (C4B)
+#### 1Password

-1. Download 1Password from this link - https://d13itkw33a7sus.cloudfront.net/dist/1P/win4/1Password-4.6.0.598.exe (ensure you unblock the file).
+1. Download 1Password from this link - https://d13itkw33a7sus.cloudfront.net/dist/1P/win4/1Password-4.6.0.598.exe (ensure you unblock the file) OR OFFLINE: Find the file in `resources/installers` folder.
 1. Right click on the file and choose "Create Chocolatey Package w/out GUI" - **NOTE**: This may error if UAC is on - if so, choose `Create Chocolatey Package...` instead and just click Generate when it comes up.
 1. Inspect the output.
 1. Let's install this package - `choco install 1password -s . -y --dir c:\programs\1password` (from the working directory where the nupkg is located).

+#### Charles Proxy
-1. Download Charles Proxy (both 32 and 64 bit) - https://www.charlesproxy.com/download/
+1. Download Charles Proxy (both 32 and 64 bit) - https://www.charlesproxy.com/download/ OR OFFLINE: Find the file in `resources/installers` folder.
 1. Right click on the 32 bit download and choose "Create Chocolatey Package..."
 1. Add the 64bit one into the field.
 1. Click generate.
 1. Inspect the output.
 1. Install this package with `choco install charles -s . -y` (from the working directory where the nupkg is located)

+#### 7-Zip
-1. Download 7zip - http://www.7-zip.org/download.html (just the 64bit version)
+1. Download 7zip - http://www.7-zip.org/download.html (just the 64bit version) OR OFFLINE: Find the file in `resources/installers` folder.
 1. Right click and choose "Create Chocolatey Package..."
 1. Click Generate.
 1. Inspect the output.
 Note that it doesn't necessarily figure out the silent arguments.
 1. Add the proper silent arguments in the install script.
 1. Right click on the 7zip nuspec and select "Compile Chocolatey Package..."

-### Exercise 5: Create a package with Package Builder CLI
-1. Let's create that GoogleChrome package is again.
-1. Run `choco new --file googlechromestandaloneenterprise.msi --file64 googlechromestandaloneenterprise64.msi --build-package --outputdirectory $pwd`
-1. Inspect the output.

-### Exercise 6: Create all the packages
+### Exercise 6: Create all the packages (C4B)
 1. Type `packagebuilder`.
 1. Change output directory to add "programs" to the path (just to keep things separate). `C:\packages\programs` if you are in the packages folder.
 1. Click on the Programs and Features tab.